 • Fixed wing and helicopter providers

-• Other stakeholders within the National Science Foundation
+• Other stakeholders within the U.S. National Science Foundation

 The purpose of this site is not to directly share research or scientific information, but instead focus on the support of science in Antarctica through ongoing construction, equipment, information technology, and logistics.